YassineYousfi/comma10k-baseline/README.md

 ## WIP and ideas of contributions!
 - Update to pytorch lightning 1.0
 - Try more image augmentations
-- Pretrain on a larger driving dataset
+- Pretrain on a larger driving dataset (make sure license is permissive)
 - Try over sampling images with small or far objects